-During a natural disaster, Medicaid benefits may be eligible to persons who might not otherwise qualify.
+During a disaster, Medicaid benefits may be eligible to persons who might not otherwise qualify.
 This is especially true for applicants who are pregnant, have young children or are disabled, elderly or an unemployed head of household.
 Other factors considered are immigration status, income, resources and the size of the applicant's household.
-Applicants can apply at the Arizona Health Care Cost Containment System (AHCCCS)office located in their home county.
+Applicants can apply at their county's Arizona Health Care Cost Containment System (AHCCCS).
 A list of offices in Arizona can be found on page 38 of this document.
 Applicants are notified of a decision within 45 days.